graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - Push {plan} onto {aether}.{plans} (Note: it will have {plan}.{id} as its index within {aether}.{plans}).
 - Return {plan}.

+### Value plan

+Status: complete.

+This represents a concrete object value that'll be passed later; e.g. the result of the parent resolver when the parent resolver does not return a plan.
+Like all plans it actually represents a batch of values; you can `.get(attrName)` to get a plan that resolves to the relevant attribute value from the value plan.

 \_\_ValuePlan(aether):

 - Let {plan} be {NewPlan(aether)}.